The Original Superboy

 Superboy felt the impact of his legacy upon meeting Legion Academy student Laurel Kent — his descendant from the direct line of Superman and Lois Lane! (#217) Another time Superboy met his adult self as he raced the Flash through time; they briefly appeared in the 30th century.
 (DC Comics Presents #2)

 Other accounts maintained that the same individual from two different periods could not occupy the same moment in time (this was a general principle at DC Comics).
 Superboy learned this when he and the Legionnaires visited Superman's era.
 He was forced to remain in their Time Bubble's "stasis field" to prevent the paradox.
 (Limited Collectors Edition #C-55)

 Clark was certain to learn upsetting things about his own life during his visits to the future.
 During a Legion case, he came across the graves of his parents, a painful realization for which he was unprepared.
 In order to spare him from reliving this pain, Saturn Girl compelled Superboy to return to his own era — and never return.
-(Legion v.2 #259)
+(Legion vol. 2 #259)

-The Legion's popularity continued to grow and they were awarded sole billing of Superboy and the Legion of Super-Heroes effective with issue #259 (Jan.
+The Legion's popularity continued to grow and they were awarded sole billing of Superboy & the Legion of Super-Heroes effective with issue #259 (Jan.
 1980).
 Superboy moved into a new solo book, titled The New Adventures of Superboy.

 Back home, Superboy celebrated his 16th birthday.
 (New Adventures